-If for some reason the display module becomes nonfunctional, the control system will revert to fully automatic operation - selecting the best energy source available with AC and GAS priority.
+If for some reason the display module becomes nonfunctional, the control system will revert to full automatic operation selecting the best energy source available with AC as first priority, and GAS as the second priority.
 The temperature of the refrigerator will be maintained at the MID position within normal temperature tolerances.
-The power module will continually attempt to reestablish operation of the display module.
+The power module will continually attempt to re-establish operation of the display module.